handrews/OpenAPI-Specification/registries/_media-type/multipart_form-data.md

 issue:
 description: Multipart Form Data
 media_type: multipart/form-data
-specification:
+specifications:
-    name: RFC7578
+  - name: RFC7578
     url: https://www.rfc-editor.org/rfc/rfc7578.html
-reference:
+references:
+  - section: Encoding Usage and Restrictions
+    anchor: encoding-usage-and-restrictions
-    section: Encoding multipart Media Types
+  - section: Encoding multipart Media Types
     anchor: encoding-multipart-media-types
 layout: default
 ---

 {% capture summary %}
-Multipart forms use the Encoding Object to control how the JSON-like structure defined by the Schema Object maps to each part.
-Multipart media types that do not use named parts cannot be handled with this technique, although it may be possible to use `Content-Disposition: form` with a name parameter with such media types, but as no specification recommends this, support is unlikely to be dependable.
+Multipart forms, which consist of parts named after the form field names, use the Encoding Objects under the Media Type Objects `encoding` field to control how the JSON-like structure defined by the Schema Object maps to each part.
+As with the `application/x-www-form-urlencoded`, the names in the ordered name-value pairs need not be unique, although the ordering is not necessarily well-defined.
+In accordance with RFC7578, multiple file upload fields are expected to be handled by creating a part for each file and using the same field / part name for each of those parts.
 {% endcapture %}

 {% include media-type-entry.md summary=summary remarks=remarks %}